jonathan-annett/app-cookie-filter/README.md

 allows seperate apps to be switched in and out per user, based on session cookie.

-(not shown in this demo (as there is only 1 app), but back end can determin what apps user has access to, by issuing switchApp() )
+node.js back end can determine what apps user has access to, by issuing switchApp()

 see https://secure-json-editor.glitch.me/signin for a working demo